vd-wro/VD26/docs/03_software_architecture.md

 * **`correctionCooldown()`**: Controls the cooldown period for wall corrections.
 In the **Open Challenge**, it resets the `correctionState` flag after a fixed interval (`correctionCooldownMillis`, typically 1200 ms), enabling new corrections.
 In the **Obstacle Challenge**, the cooldown resets after every turn, ensuring that only one correction is made after each obstacle avoidance, to avoid misalignment caused by unnecessary adjustments.

+* **`avoidWallPID()`**: This function is used in the **Open Challenge** and is designed to keep the robot at a stable and constant distance from the wall while moving forward.
+It applies a PID-based lateral correction to adjust the robot’s target yaw (heading), preventing it from drifting too close to or too far from the outer wall.

+    **Tuning Parameters:**

+    * `S_Kp = 0.5;`: Proportional gain, influencing the response to the current heading error.
+    * `S_Kd = 0.8;`: Derivative gain, influencing the response to the rate of change of the heading error, helping to dampen oscillations.
+    * `S_Ki = 0.0;`: Integral gain, unused, but could be implemented to eliminate steady-state errors.

 <img src="./../assets/software_photos/SONARS.png" width="500">

 For a more detailed analysis of the ultrasonic sensors integration for each challenge and the noise filtering function, refer to